-What will the services use look like in the future?
+What will the public services we use look like in the future?
 The Serco Institute’s monthly digest – The Thoughts That Count – pulls together some of the best thinking on public services policy from across the world.

 This AEI Polling Report examines Americans’ views on COVID-19, school curricula, crime and justice, capitalism and other subjects.
 The report finds that Americans’ confidence in being able to overcome the pandemic has been dented by the Delta variant; that 56% of Americans support allowing private businesses to impose vaccine mandates on their employees; only half of Americans are familiar with ‘critical race theory’, but 73% support teaching high school students about racism in the US; 70% agree that violent crime is on the increase but only 22% support defunding the police; 57% support capitalism but 80% believe prices for petrol and groceries are rising.